eula01/eulalia.xyz/README.md

 ## eulalia.xyz

 Source code for my site, feel free to fork and use as you wish.
-If you do, let me know, I'd love to see others use this/build upon it!
-Or not, that's fine too :)
+If you do, let me know on [Twitter](https://twitter.com/eulalia0495), and maybe I can help

 Issues and PRs welcomed